-Israel is synonymous with its magnificent weather that holds up for most of the year, meaning the best time to go to Israel is any time!.
+The best time to go to Israel is any time!
 Even in the winter, sunshine is known to break through the clouds and gleam its light across regions north to south of the country.
-Also, Israel’s temperatures by month vary, depending on the region and time of year.
+Israel’s temperatures by month vary, depending on the region and time of year.

 Israel is the idyllic setting for both a romantic and meaningful honeymoon as a married couple.

 Despite its small size, this breathtaking country brims with fascinating and unique wonders.